 Every tape is handled by trained technicians—no “one-size-fits-all” machine.
 You only pay for what’s successfully digitized.

-Can you still buy new VCRs anywhere?
+Can you still buy a VCR today?

 Recommended Next Reads